MrAsterisco/RxFireAuth/README.md

 The login credentials are embedded in the `migrationRequired` error and, except for particular cases, you shouldn't need to inspect them.

 #### Standard Flow
-If you don't want to support the anonymous authentication, you can use this library anyway as all of the methods are built to work even when no account is logged-in.
+If you don't want to support anonymous authentication, you can use this library anyway as all of the methods are built to work even when no account is logged-in.

-You can make explicit calls to:
+You can make direct calls to:

 ```swift
 func register(email: String, password: String) -> Completable